City Council’s Vision, Guiding Principles, and Goals

 - Implement a continuous recruiting program for Police and develop innovative and customized marketing strategies for recruiting new and lateral officers.

-- Work with community members and organizations to support efforts to deter gun violence.
+- Work with community members and organizations to support efforts to deter gun violence, including support of youth and families and youth programming.

 Our City Expands Economic Opportunity